vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/playground.md

 ## Available presets

-Currently, we support `ts` and `vue` presets, and we are looking forward to more presets coming from PRs.
+Currently, we support `ts`, `vue` and `unocss` presets, and we are looking forward to more presets coming from PRs.

 If you want to add a playground of your own, you can add a preset by you own in [Advanced Section](#advanced), and welcome to open a PR about your fantastic preset.